glederrey/DATGAN/README.md

 requested.

 # Tutorial
-In this short tutorial we will guide you through a series of steps that will help you getting started with the most basic usage of **DATGAN** in order to generate samples from a given dataset.
+In this short tutorial we will guide you through a series of steps that will help you to get started with the most basic usage of **DATGAN** in order to generate samples from a given dataset.

 **NOTE**: The following examples are also covered in a [Jupyter](https://jupyter.org/) notebook, which you can execute by running the following commands inside your *virtualenv*: